LukeJessop/qaa-coding-challenge/README.md

 * At least 3 distinct tests are written for https://www.aumni.fund/

 # **Submission**
-1. Create a public GitHub repository for your project
+1. Zip your project up.
-2. Upload your project to GitHub
+2. Upload your zip to http://file.io using the "Upload" button or the cURL commands
-3. Email the link to your repository to the interviewer who assignened you the Coding Challenge
+3. Email the file download URL to the SDET who assigned you this code challenge